mittingphx/WebsiteAutomation/README.md

 ## Scripts In This Repository

 * [AmazonClearSavedForLater.js] - for use on your shopping cart screen on Amazon.com when looking at the Saved for Later items.
 Will press the "delete" link on every item saved for later until there are no items left.
 (Actually it'll keep trying to click after there are no items left, you might right to refresh the page when it's done)
+* [ChatGPT-ExportSingleChat.js] - downloads the current ChatGPT chat window as an html file
 * [YoutubeGrabTranscript.js] - drop this into your javascript console and the current page's video transcript will dumb to the console log.
 *